Analysis

 Scoring

-The MTV-28 questionnaire consists of 28 items which are rated with the following options:
+The MTV-28 consists of 28 items, which are evaluated using the following five response categories:

 References